amedia/contextual-logger/README.md

 ## Usage

+The ContextualLogger::LogstashLogger class wraps logging to a LogstashLogger instance.

-The MultiLogger class wraps logging to both a standard Logger instance and a LogstashLogger instance at the same time.
+The ContextualLogger::MultiLogger class wraps logging to both a standard Logger instance and a LogstashLogger instance at the same time.
 Both logger instances must be setup independently in advance.